 Omega 3 fatty acids can also help in decreasing the need for oxygen during exercise, which means that the body will work more efficiently and require less energy for the workout.
 This will directly help in improving recovery time.

 Omega 3 fatty acids also play a great role for the person whose goal is to lose weight.
 Omega 3 fatty acids can help you burn fat by using it as energy.
 Here, the thumb rule is the more omega 3s you have, the better your body will function as it burns more fat for energy as you exercise.

 Requirement of Omega 3 fatty acids changes from person to person.
 Athletes and people who live an active lifestyle tend to have higher omega 3 needs than the average person.
 The required range varies from 1g to 8g per day of EPA & DHA.
 It is also advised to take it before an exercise session for better results.

 We hope this article helps you!
 Do leave your thoughts and queries in the comments below!
-For more on fitness and nutrition, check out Healthy Reads or tune in to LIVE sessions by experts on GOQii Play.
+For more on fitness and nutrition, click here or speak to an expert by subscribing for GOQii’s Personalised Health Coaching here.

 Because the body cannot create omega-3 fatty acids on its own, they must be replenished through food sources or supplements like fish oil. this is true… Thank you for sharing!